Serving Midwest Aviation Since 1960

 Tom Lymburn|Feb 1, 2020

 Formed in October 1936, with a new factory at Fishermen's Bend, in Melbourne, Australia, Commonwealth Aircraft Corporation (CAC) gave Australia a much needed national facility for aircraft manufacture.
 With Wing Commander Lawrence Wackett as chief designer, CAC began manufacture of trainers for the RAAF.
 Its first major product was a modified version of the North American NA-16, called the Wirraway, of which 755 were built.
-With access to modern fighter aircraft from Britain or the United...
+With access to modern fighter aircraft from Britain or the United States...
 Full story

 • Confessions of an Airshow Announcer...